Understanding how B2B Payments are Evolving in 2026

 Optimized cash flow

 Using a platform built to manage B2B payments like Slash gives your business total visibility into its cash flow.
-By unifying accounting integrations, payment analytics, and transaction data, Slash makes it easy to monitor your finances in real time, helping owners spot spending inefficiencies, identify opportunities to cut costs, or reinvest strategically.
+By unifying accounting integrations, payment analytics, and transaction data, Slash makes it easy to monitor your finances in real time.
+Unified cash flow data can help finance teams more effectively spot spending inefficiencies, devise ways to cut costs, or identify strategic reinvestment opportunities.
 With multi-entity support, you can manage multiple business units or payment platforms seamlessly and centralize all your statements in one place.

 Strengthened vendor relationships